 There's no definitive explanation as to why women with celiac disease experience issues with menstruation, but preliminary theories point to chronic inflammation.

-The excellent news is that a strict gluten-free diet, combined with almost any version of a ketogenic diet, is ideal to balance your hormones and mitigate all adverse symptoms of celiac disease.
+The excellent news is that a strict gluten-free diet, combined with almost any version of a ketogenic diet, is ideal for balancing your hormones and mitigating all adverse symptoms of celiac disease.

 Also, adding in an exogenous ketone supplement, like the indulgent Keto Activate, can help you enjoy the hormonal balance, accelerated fat loss, and mental acuity often attributed to achieving a state of metabolic ketosis, with enough dietary wiggle room to live a gluten-free, keto lifestyle for the long haul.